 Where frequencies are scarce, trunking and simulcast can be combined to create trunked sites that cover wide areas by using multiple transmitters on the same frequency in different locations.

 3.3 Digital Radio

-These are available in the same system schemes as analogue e.g. trunking, simulcast and conventional operation.
-Tait Offer DMR and P25 in the following equipment.
+These are available in the same system schemes as analog radio systemse.g. trunking, simulcast and conventional operation.Tait offer DMR and P25 in the following equipment.